-- Increase employment in the forestry and innovative wood manufacturing sectors; - Develop B.C.'s international trade relations; - Expand efforts to market innovative manufactured wood products to world markets; and, - Promote the use of wood in public construction projects.
+- Increase employment in the forestry and innovative wood manufacturing sectors; - Develop B.C.'s international trade relations; - Expand efforts to market engineered and other innovative wood products wood products to world markets; - Work with communities and industry to develop a fair, lasting strategy to create more jobs by processing more logs in B.C. and to renew our forests by expanding investments in reforestation; and, - Promote the use of wood in public construction projects.